-The Best Dog Beds of 2019
+The Best Dog Beds of 2022

 K&H Pet Products Self-Warming Lounge Sleeper

+Cots tend to have a specific, built-in audience, being great outdoor options for keeping canines cool while lounging in the sun.
+They’re also popular among the elderly pet set, or owners of pups with orthopedic issues, since they don’t need to heave themselves up and down from the floor.
+But the K and H Original Bolster Pet Cot Elevated Dog Bed expands its reach with a puffy, removable, wrap-around foam bolster, which adds neck and back support for dogs of all sorts, and adds serious smush-appeal, for animals that like to burrow and nest.

+A breathable mesh center helps circulate air, while a water-resistant nylon cover presents an obstacle for enthusiastic chewers, and resists bacteria, mildew, and mold.
+It can be easily assembled and taken apart without tools—a big plus when it comes to transporting, storing or cleaning the washing-machine safe cover and bolster—although the whole thing can also simply be wiped or hosed down.
+The bed includes skid-free rubber feet, which both assure its stability, and keeps it from scuffing up the floors in your house, comes in three sizes, and is rated to hold up to 150-pounds of pup.
+There’s even a line of replacement covers available, including cooling and self-warming varieties, as well as a pet canopy, all of which can fit on the same basic frame.

-The K&H Self Warming Lounge Sleeper delivers lots of bang for your buck.
-In addition to being built from quality, eco-friendly, easy to clean materials—including a poly/cotton cover, micro-fleece liner, and filling made from recycled bottles—the pillow has a layer of metalized insulation, that radiates warmth generated from your pets’ own body heat.
-A non-slip fabric bottom provides extra, non-slip stability, and the bolster shape is a reliable winner amongst pups, giving them plenty of opportunities to cuddle up and nest.
+The K and H Self Warming Lounge Sleeper delivers lots of bang for your buck.
+In addition to being built from high-quality, eco-friendly, easy-to-clean materials—including a poly/cotton cover, super soft micro-fleece liner, and filling made from recycled bottles—the pillow has a layer of metalized insulation that radiates warmth generated from your pets’ own body heat.
+A non-slip bottom provides extra stability, and the bolster shape is a reliable winner amongst pups, giving them plenty of opportunities to cuddle up and nest.

+There’s no question this is one cushy bed.
+Like Casper’s human-grade mattresses, it’s made with two layers of memory foam.
+The sturdy yet snugly materials mold perfectly to your pup's shape but spring back when not in use, and are ideal when it comes to support and pressure relief; a primary concern for older or arthritic dogs.

+The bed is fitted with removable bolsters around each side, so your buddy will be cozily ensconced, and have lots of available options for chin-resting, head-dangling, or toy-propping-and-chewing.
+And it’s designed to appeal to the innate doggie instinct of pawing, digging, and shaping their sleep surface before coming to a rest, thanks to an excess of baggy material gathered on top.

+Since it’s light and non-ridged, you can take the Deep Dish on trips, in cars, stash it in a closet, or simply drag it to your pup’s preferred place inside the house.
+The pet-safe fiber stuffing reportedly holds its shape up to three times longer than other fillers commonly found on the market, and the entire bed is machine washable.
+So while the cushy sherpa cover is quick to collect fur, it’s pretty hassle-free to keep clean.
+It also comes in an array of colors, such as dark chocolate, teal, fuchsia, and light gray lux, meaning your adorable little nugget can snooze away in style.

+Available in small, large, extra-large, and jumbo (the dimensions of which are 50 inches by 40 inches by 13 inches), the PetFusion Ultimate Lounge has what it takes to be the go-to den for almost any dog, even Great Danes.
+The sofa-style shape has an open front, providing easy access for short or senior dogs, but also boasts squishy bolsters stuffed with recycled Poly-Fil the rest of the way around.
+Pups can rest their chins, bury their noses or support their backs from almost any angle.
+The base of the bed is composed of a thick layer of memory foam (two inches on small, four inches on large and extra-large, six inches on jumbo), which is key in providing joint relief, easing pressure points, and orthopedic support.
+And the base has a waterproof liner, while the tear-resistant cover, made from breathable cotton and polyester twill (especially comfortable materials during warmer months) can be easily spot cleaned, or simply removed and thrown in the wash.
+The PetFusion is also rather attractive, as far as dog loungers go, so even the bulkiest version wouldn’t be out of place in a stylish house.

-I’m Sarah Zorn, and I’ve reviewed dog products, developed pet-friendly recipes, and written animal rescue stories for outlets like Rachael Ray Every Day and Animal Fair magazine for almost 10 years.
-Which means that my 9-year-old hound mix, Rowdy, is truly living his best life, as official house recipe taster and product tester.
+I’m Sarah Zorn, and I’ve reviewed dog products, developed pet-friendly recipes, and written animal rescue stories for outlets like Rachael Ray Every Day and Animal Fair magazine for almost 12 years.
+Which means that my 1-year-old hound mix, Zander, is truly living his best life, as official house recipe taster and product tester.
 Like most adoring pet parents, I’ve always made sure to purchase him top of the line beds, although his go-to favorite remains our own.

 The Tests

-We tested the beds on small and large dogs of various ages and breeds, to help determine overall favorites.
+We tested the beds on small and big dogs of various ages and breeds, to help determine overall favorites.
 Over the course of several days, we set out the beds and observed which the dogs were drawn to, how comfortable they looked in them, how long they remained in them, and if they held their shape throughout prolonged usage.
 We evaluated if the advertised size of each bed was accurate in reality, if purported special features and accessories were actually useful, as well as the quality/durability of every bed’s build.
 Finally, we assessed how portable and storable they were, how easy it was to wash the beds or clean fur off with a brush, and if they held on to any bad smells after long periods of time.

-What to Look for When Buying Dog Beds
+What You Should Know About Dog Beds

 There are hundreds of recognized breeds of dogs, as well as a literally countless variety of mixes.
 So it’s no wonder so many different types of dog beds exist, to cater to different needs.
 These are the most popular dog beds to choose from: